yash-tatvic/amplitude-dev-center/docs/data/destinations/sleekflow-cohort.md

 - This integration is available by request.
 Email [digital_lab@hkmci.com](mailto:digital_lab@hkmci.com) to request access.
 - You must enable this integration in each Amplitude project you want to use it in.
 - You must have a paid Sleekflow plan to enable this integration.
 - Sleekflow requires at least an email address or a phone number as the unique contact identifier.
-The phone number needs to have a country code (the ‘+’ in front of the country code is optional).
-This means the User_ID or user property you select in Amplitude must contain an email address or phone number.
+The phone number must include a country code (the `+` in front of the country code is optional).
+This means the `user_ID` or user property you select in Amplitude must contain an email address or phone number.

 ## Setup